Following the First World War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.

 2018 ARMISTICE STAMP

-Canada Post issued a stamp marking the 100th anniversary of the First World War armistice last October in Ottawa.
+Canada Post issued a stamp marking the 100th anniversary of the First World War armistice in 2018.

 After more than four years of bitter struggle, the fighting in the Great War came to an end on Nov.
 11, 1918—on “the 11th hour of the 11th day of the 11th month.”
 The newly issued Permanent stamp celebrates the silencing of the guns while commemorating those who fought and died for peace.
 Of the more than 650,000 Canadians who served with the Allies, more than 66,000 were killed and 172,000 were wounded.